LATEST: Covid-19 figures for Laois and neighbouring counties

 Coronavirus cases in Laois

-The number of cases in Laois remains at 264, according to figures published by the Department of Health.
+The number of cases in Laois remains at 264, according to figures published by the Department of Health this evening.

-There is no change in all bar one neighbouring county.
-Kildare has two new confirmed cases, bringing it it 1,434.

 The situation in other counties remains as follows.